topicfun/api-gw/README.md

 passes them to the Nginx container.
 Adjust the values in that file to control what the Lua logger records.

+The Docker image prints the current values of these variables to the container log on startup via a small entrypoint script.
+This helps verify that the expected settings are in effect.

 ## Route configuration